 You can read more about the Battle of Culloden and find out how to visit the battlefield in my Complete Guide to the Battle of Culloden Memorial.

 A new beginning for Edinburgh

-The Edinburgh Lord Provost decided to build a new town on the land north of Edinburgh, so in 1767 a competition was held to determine the best design.
-The winner was a young architect named James Craig, and it is he who is responsible for the beautiful streets, circuses and crescents that were built during the construction of Edinburgh’s New Town.
+Because of this the Edinburgh Lord Provost decided to build a new town on the land north of Edinburgh, so in 1767 a competition was held to determine the best design.
+The winner was a young architect named James Craig, who ultimately became responsible for the beautiful streets, circuses, and crescents that were built during the construction of Edinburgh’s New Town.

 Under the instruction of James Craig a team of architects proposed the single most significant upgrade to any city of the era.
 The improvements included a new merchant’s exchange hall, new legal courts and libraries, new housing for the middle classes towards the north and south of the Old Town, and a new public garden area below the castle.

 This was a particularly impressive endeavour as the proposed area was under many feet of water in the Nor Loch, a body of water that had existed under Castle Rock for thousands of years.
 But the Edinburgh engineers rose to the task and the loch was drained to create what is now known as Princes Street Gardens.